 Lips are the most important visible body organ of the human.
 But, there are several lips conditions (types of cheilitis) we face all over the years.
-These lip conditions can cause of Flaky dead cells, itchy rashes, cracked lip skins, Blister, and inflammation upper & lower vermilion border, inside & outside vermilion, procheilon or corners of the lips.
-The most common causes of this inflammation could be cheilitis.
+These lip conditions can cause Flaky dead cells, itchy rashes, cracked lip skins, Blister, and inflammation upper & lower vermilion border, inside & outside vermilion, procheilon, or corners of the lips.
+The most common cause of this inflammation could be cheilitis.
 So, if you suffer from all these problems then it could be a medical problem.

 What is Cheilitis?

 Cheilitis – also called cheilosis – is a painful inflammation of the lips.
 However, this inflammation usually occurs on both sides of the lips.
 But sometimes it affects only one side of the lips, the labial mucosa, and/or the vermillion border.
 It is one of the primary lip fungal infections or can say bacterial infections on the lips.
 Cheilitis is different from glossitis, which is an inflammation of the tongue.
 Generally, most cheilosis causes are exogenous.

 Chapped or cracked lips usually characterize as cheilitis.
 Initially, what starts as a patch of dry, flaky, cracked skin eventually inflames one or both corners of the mouth with multiple fissures.
 Thus this inflammation leads to bleeding and treatment.

 What Causes Cheilitis on Lips?

 Jerry Smith, a 45-year-old man, goes to a dental clinic.
 He has reported a 7-month history of chronic lip swelling.
 It has painful symptoms in his lower lip, which he described as a dry, burning sensation.
 As well as he has been experiencing intermittent development of ulcers over the lips.
 A painful instance of erosion, crusting, and cracking is notable in Smith’s case.
 Additionally, Jerry has a tendency to lick the lip to retain hydration.